 A health center, campus library and cafeteria are among the modern amenities

-Program Leadership: Dr. Veronica Leon, a member of SMU's Department of World Languages and Literatures, directs the program.
+Program Faculty: Dr. Veronica Leon, a member of SMU's Department of World Languages and Literatures, directs the program.
 Dr. Leon, a native of Monterrey, Mexico, received her Licenciatura en Letras Espanolas at the Instituto Tecnologico de Monterrey.
 She obtained her Ph.D. from the University of Texas at Austin in Spanish Literature and Language.

 Students enroll in two courses and receive a total of six semester credit hours.

 Click here for a list of Summer 2015 courses and corresponding UC Foundations, Pillars, Proficiencies and Experiences.